DaRealFreak/ajax_pagination/README.md

 - lightweight, it doesn't require any additional libraries to work
 - option to manipulate the browser history with an additional option
 - if JavaScript is disabled the pagination will still work normally
+- callbacks after successfully or failing the pagination process

 ## Usage
 1. You can install the extension either using composer using `composer require skeuper/ajax-pagination`